 Exhibit 2.
 Frequency of Positive Returns in the S&P 500 Index

 From January 1926–December 2016 there are 913 overlapping 15-year periods, 973 overlapping 10-year periods, 1,033 overlapping 5-year periods, and 1,081 overlapping 1-year periods.
 The first period starts in January 1926, the second period starts in February 1926, the third in March 1926, and so on.
 In US dollars.
 The S&P data are provided by Standard & Poor’s Index Services Group.
 Indices are not available for direct investment; therefore, their performance does not reflect the expenses associated with the management of an actual portfolio.
 Past performance is not an indication of future results.

 While some investors might find it easy to stay the course in years with above average returns, periods of disappointing results may test an investor’s faith in equity markets.
 Being aware of the range of potential outcomes can help investors remain disciplined, which in the long term can increase the odds of a successful investment experience.
 What can help investors endure the ups and downs?
 While there is no silver bullet, having an understanding of how markets work and trusting market prices are good starting points.
-An asset allocation that aligns with personal risk tolerances and investment goals is also valuable.
+An asset allocation that aligns with personal risk budgets and investment goals is also valuable.
 Financial advisors can play a critical role in helping investors sort through these and other issues as well as keeping them focused on their long‑term goals.

 Source: Dimensional Fund Advisors LP.

 There is no guarantee investment strategies will be successful.
 Investing involves risks including possible loss of principal.
 Diversification does not eliminate the risk of market loss.

 All expressions of opinion are subject to change.
 This article is distributed for informational purposes, and it is not to be construed as an offer, solicitation, recommendation, or endorsement of any particular security, products, or services.